 - our audit conclusions regarding other significant risks and key areas of management judgement outlined in the Audit Strategy Memorandum; - our comments in respect of the accounting policies and disclosures that you have adopted in the financial statements.
-On page 16 we have concluded whether the financial statements have been prepared in accordance with the financial reporting framework and commented on any significant accounting policy changes that have been made during the year; - any further significant matters discussed with management; and - any significant difficulties we experienced during the audit.
+On page 15 we have concluded whether the financial statements have been prepared in accordance with the financial reporting framework and commented on any significant accounting policy changes that have been made during the year; and - · any significant difficulties we experienced during the audit.